 A Master Roaster is a highly experienced coffee professional responsible for taking green coffee beans grown in various places and seasons and implementing roasting techniques to produce specific roast and flavor profiles.
 Much work is involved with the tasks of a Master Roaster.

 Roasting coffee beans is both an art and a science.
-It can take years for an individual to become an expert roaster.
+It can take years for an individual to become a coffee expert.
 Talent, skill, and a passion for coffee are all needed to be a great coffee roaster.

 What are the Responsibilities of a Master Roaster?